 It is important to note that while the study’s findings have been presented at ESHRE they are yet to be peer-reviewed by other scientists and we should bear this in mind when considering the findings.

 Tips to Boost Sperm Health

 At City Fertility Centre we understand that you can’t always plan the exact age of when you would like to start trying to fall pregnant; however, we do recommend these tips to boost sperm health when you are trying to conceive:

 - Keep cool as overheating of testes can affect sperm quality

 - Keep sperm from becoming sluggish by ejaculating every two days when partner is ovulating

 - Avoid exposure to environmental toxins.

-Making the right choices about your health in the lead-up to conception will help give you a better chance of conceiving and of quality DNA being passed on for generations to come.
+Making the right choices about your health in the lead up to conception will help towards giving you a better chance of conceiving and of quality DNA is being passed on for generations to come.

 Image courtesy of Shutterstock.com